YNY-Learning/Jobs/backend/README.md

 #### Challenge 4 ####

-- In this challenge, you must to generate the amount we will pay the teachers at the end of the month
+- In this challenge, you must to generate the amount we will pay to the teachers at the end of the month
 - A teacher is paid `0.3 euro per min`
 - A teacher is not paid is the duration of the lesson is less or equal to `30 seconds`